Skip to main content

 Influenza

-• Influenza test positivity continues to decrease and is at low levels.
-Wastewater viral loads are stable and low across BC.
+• Influenza test positivity and wastewater viral loads are stable and low across BC.

 RSV